 Many of the ways we bond with children involve conversations about things they are interested in or have questions about.
 When your children know that you are interested enough in them to spend time with them, they come to understand that they are important.
 This goes a long way in the area of building up self-esteem and confidence.

 What have you done to balance screen time?
-I would love to know some of the creative things you have discovered.
+Has pornography impacted your life?
+How have you found victory?
 Please share them in the comment section and share this with your family and friends that you think might benefit.
 Share some of the things that you have done as a family to balance screen time.